asd3ll/Office_Booking_System/README.md

 A desktop application for managing office spaces, client interactions, and integrated services.

-**Note**: The project uploaded to GitHub is not a complete production version.
-It is intended to showcase parts of the code and the overall structure.

 ## Key Features:
 - **Office & Client Management**: Quick search and data modification.
 - **Service Integration**: Easy addition with conflict alerts.